Alex Fierro: Description

 tells Magnus that she prefers others use the gender pronoun that matches her current gender identity, rather than simply using the singular gender-neutral they.
 She also states that she usually identifies as a girl and prefers she/her pronouns unless she says otherwise.
-Although Alex's mother is Loki - a god known for his shapeshifting powers - Alex does not accept the traits she inherited as Loki’s or attribute her gender-fluidity to her parentage.
-Magnus is initially shocked by this, but quickly grows to accept it.
-Due to the fact that Alex is transgender, the thanes of Valhalla and some fellow einherjar call Alex argr, Old Norse for "unmanly".
-Being a child of Loki, Alex is distrusted at first, but is later accepted by Magnus and their floormates.
+Although Alex's parent is Loki, then in the guise of a woman and known for being fluid between genders and shapeshifting, Alex does not accept the queer traits she inherited as Loki’s or attribute her gender-fluidity to her parentage.
+Magnus is initially shocked by her identity, but quickly grows to accept it.
+Due to the fact that Alex is gender fluid, the thanes of Valhalla and some fellow einherjar call Alex argr, Old Norse for "unmanly".
+Being a child of Loki, Alex is distrusted at first, but is later accepted by Magnus and his/her floormates.
 Alex Fierro is also capable of shapeshifting, another trait she inherited from Loki.
-She is Mexican and we later find out that she got her pottery talents from her family's long line of ceramists.
+She is of Mexican ancestry from her mortal father, and paternally comes from a long line of ceramists; Alex herself is gifted at pottery.

+After dying, Alex is selected as an einherji by her sister Samirah and the latter oversees the former's first appearance as a cheetah running across Valhalla with Magnus and his floormates chasing Alex.
+Fierro had attacked the hotel manager and wrecked her given room.